CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/text/textencodingformat.md

 ---
 title: "TextEncodingFormat"
 linkTitle: "TextEncodingFormat"
-description: "The available types of encoding format available for use with text encode and decode blocks."
+description: "Used to represent formats available for encoding and decoding text."
 ---

 # {{% param title %}}